-A student that is awarded a Sports scholarship will be expected to give a high level of commitment and it will only be given to those that can seriously commit to College sport across all three terms.
-Students therefore must display an outstanding attitude towards all sports played at the College.
-Their conduct in sport, in competition and in training must be of the highest order.
-They must lead by example being ambassadors for the college to guests, rivals and peers.
+A student who is awarded a Sports Scholarship or Exhibition will be expected to give a high level of dedication and commitment to College sport across all three terms and must display an outstanding attitude.
+Their conduct in sport, in competition and in training must be of the highest order, and they must lead by example by being ambassadors for the College.

 These awards are made to those who are likely to make an outstanding contribution to the College in Drama.
 It is expected that the candidates will already have made a significant contribution to their present school or local community.
 They will also be expected to produce a good academic performance in the entrance examination.

 Candidates should be able, through performance, to demonstrate the ability to interpret written material in a dramatic context.
 They should demonstrate the ability to create and convey character, mood, atmosphere, emotion and narrative with flair and accomplishment.